|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These quick and easy skillet chicken breasts are served with a simple creamy pan sauce infused with dill.
 Use fresh dill in the recipe if possible.
 This dinner entree is delicious for a family dinner but elegant enough to serve to guests.

 Serve the chicken breasts with the sauce and hot cooked noodles, rice, or potatoes.
 For side vegetables, add steamed broccoli, green beans, or these simple buttered snow pea pods.

-- 1 teaspoon dried dill weed (or 2 teaspoons freshly chopped dill weed)
+1 teaspoon dried dill weed, or 2 teaspoons chopped fresh dill weed

 Gather the ingredients.

 Sprinkle the chicken breasts with seasoned salt.
 If the chicken breasts are quite large, slice each one in half horizontally to make two cutlets.
 For faster and more uniform cooking, put each chicken breast or cutlet between two sheets of plastic wrap and gently pound with the smooth side of a meat tenderizer.

 In a large skillet over medium-high heat, melt the butter and olive oil.

 When the butter and oil are hot and sizzling, add the chicken breast halves or cutlets to the skillet.
 Cook for about 3 to 5 minutes on each side or until chicken is browned.
 Reduce the heat to low.